cambridge-cares/TheWorldAvatar/Agents/FHAgent/sensor/README.md

 | Proximity Sensor | [HC-SR04 Proximity sensor](https://cdn.sparkfun.com/datasheets/Sensors/Proximity/HCSR04.pdf)  |

 The system is powered from an AC outlet (standard Singapore 220V AC) through a power adapter(12V DC, 5 A adapter).
-The sensor recieves power from the micorcontroller to ensure a controlled voltage.
+The sensor receives power from the micorcontroller to ensure a controlled voltage.
 The microcontroller already includes a wifi adapter and hence, for this setup no external wifi module is used.

 The circuit is connected using a breadboard and attached to the fumehood using the adhesive on the back of the breadboard.